jlinoff/pam/README.md

 <img src="www/help/eye-slash.svg" height="32" width="32" alt="eye-slash"/>.
 By default all passwords are hidden so that they are not visible to casual observers.
 Click or tap it again to re-hide the password.
+Passwords are correctly copied to the clipboard at all times even when the password is hidden.

 In addition there are three buttons at the bottom "<img src='./trash.svg' height='32' width='32' />&nbsp;Delete" to delete the record,